gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 When the Association state machine (see {{sctp-Crypto-state-diagram}}) has reached the CRYPT PENDING state, it MAY handle KEY handshake inband depending on how the specification for the chosen Protection Engine has been defined.
-In such case, the Crypto Chunk Handler will receive plain Control Chunks and ENCRYPT chunks from the SCTP Header Handler.
+In such case, the CRYPTO chunk Handler will receive plain Control Chunks and ENCRYPT chunks from the SCTP Header Handler.
 ENCRYPT chunks will be forwarded to the Protection Engine whilst plain Control chunks will be forwarded to SCTP Chunk Handler.